AngelFP/VisualPIC/README.md

 ## Installation
 ### Required software
 * Python 3.5 or higher.
-Choose the 64-bit version, otherwise you will be very limited in memory.
 * Qt 5.7 (will be installed with PyQt5).
 * FFmpeg.